 A city which tastes of a marketplace

 Art excites the spirit, makes your heart beat faster and at the same time makes you want to talk about it.
 Don’t pay attention to anyone telling you to stay in the east part of the city.
 Jump on the first bus you see and head towards the Bastille in the far western part of the capital!
+One of the most beautiful times to visit the famous neighbourhood is during the Batille Day Celebration.

 The framework of the very unique market is made of iron frame in honour of one of Paris’ most famous symbols: The Eiffel Tower.
 La tour Eiffel is of course named after its architect, Gustave Eiffel, who had a penchant for using this particular metal.